alphagov/publishing-api/doc/api.md

   ```

 And then open http://localhost:8888/debug/f141fa95-0d79-4aed-8429-ed223a8f106a
-Alternativly this to your hosts file and open:
+Alternatively this to your hosts file and open:

   ```
   127.0.0.1 publishing-api.integration.publishing.service.gov.uk